opensearch-project/documentation-website/_security-plugin/configuration/multi-auth.md

 ## Customizing the sign-in environment

 In addition to the essential sign-in settings for each authentication type, you can configure additional settings in the `opensearch_dashboards.yml` file to customize the sign-in window so that it clearly represents the options that are available.
-For example, you can replace the label on the sign-in button with the name and icon of the identification provider.
+For example, you can replace the label on the sign-in button with the name and icon of the IdP.
 Use the settings below to change the look and feel of the different options.

 ### Basic authentication settings

+These are settings to customize the basic username and password sign-in button.

 Setting | Description | Default value
 :--- | :--- |:--- |:--- |